 Notes

-- Cook’s Tip #2: Do not use all the flour right away.
+- Cook’s Tip #2: Do not use all the flour immediately.
 Start with the amount in cups, then slowly add the remaining flour in tablespoons if the dough is too wet.

-- Cook’s Tip #3: Nothing wrong with using pre-grated cheese — that’s what I always use when I prepare these cheese buns.
+- Cook’s Tip #3: There is nothing wrong with using pre-grated cheese — that’s what I always use when I prepare these Swedish cheese buns.

-- Cook’s Tip #4: Do not hesitate to form your ostfrallor into smaller buns if that’s what you prefer.
-This recipe yields six ostfrallor that’s perfectly sized for making hamburgers as well.
+- Cook’s Tip #4: Do not hesitate to form them into smaller cheese buns if that’s what you prefer.
+This recipe yields six ostfrallor that’s perfectly sized for serving with hamburgers as well.

 Leave a Reply